Side Street Inn

 Should You Book Side Street Inn?

-Getting a table at Side Street Inn is easier than you might expect for a place with this kind of track record — no months-long waitlist, no ticketed reservation system.
+Getting a table at Side Street Inn is easier than you might expect for a place with this kind of track record; no months-long waitlist, no ticketed reservation system.
 That accessibility is part of the appeal, but do not mistake easy booking for low stakes.
 Side Street Inn, tucked on Hopaka Street in Honolulu's Ala Moana neighborhood, has been a fixture on the Opinionated About Dining Casual North America list for three consecutive years, climbing from Recommended in 2023 to #551 in 2025.
 If you are visiting Honolulu for the first time and want to eat local Hawaiian food done with real technical consistency, this is the right call.

 What to Expect

-Chef Colin Nishida has been the driving force in the kitchen, and his approach to Hawaiian cooking sits in a specific lane: local comfort food executed with more care and consistency than the category typically delivers.
+Chef Colin Nishida has been the driving force in the kitchen, his approach to Hawaiian cooking sits in a specific lane: local comfort food executed with more care and consistency than the category typically delivers.
 The OAD ranking, which aggregates votes from experienced diners and industry professionals, signals that the kitchen is doing something right at a technical level, not just coasting on nostalgia or neighborhood loyalty.
-For a first-timer, the cuisine type is Hawaiian, meaning expect dishes rooted in the islands' multicultural food history, drawing on Japanese, Chinese, Portuguese, and Native Hawaiian influences.
+For a first-timer, the cuisine type is Hawaiian, meaning expect dishes rooted in the islands' multicultural food history, drawing on Japanese, Chinese, Portuguese, Native Hawaiian influences.

 Booking and Logistics

-Booking here is direct, walk-ins are possible, and reservations do not require the kind of advance planning you would need for The French Laundry in Napa or Lazy Bear in San Francisco.
+Booking here is direct, walk-ins are possible, reservations do not require the kind of advance planning you would need for The French Laundry in Napa or Lazy Bear in San Francisco.
 That said, peak evenings fill up, so calling ahead is worth it.
 The address is 1225 Hopaka St, note that this is not on a main tourist corridor, so factor in a short drive or rideshare from Waikiki.
 Dress code is casual; there is no formality expected or appropriate here.

 How It Compares